erigontech/erigon/cmd/downloader/readme.md

 ```

 Seedbox can fallback to **Webseed** - HTTP url to centralized infrastructure.
 For example: private S3 bucket with
 signed_urls, or any HTTP server with files.
+Main idea: erigon decentralized infrastructure has higher prioriity than
+centralized (which used as **support/fallback**).

 ```
 # Erigon has default webseed url's - and you can create own